Carnegie Medal for Writing: Carnegie of Carnegies

 Northern Lights, with 40% of the public vote, was followed by 16% for Tom's Midnight Garden by Philippa Pearce and 8% for Skellig by David Almond.
 As those three books had won the 70-year-old Medal in its year 60, year 23, and year 63, some commentary observed that Tom's Midnight Garden had passed a test of time that the others had not yet faced.

-Shortlists

-Date is year of publication before 2006.
-Selections were announced and medals presented early in the next year.

-1936 to 1993

-From 1936 to 1993, there were 55 Medals awarded in 58 years.
-CCSU library listings for that period include one Special Commendation, 23 Highly Commended books (from 1966, mainly from 1979), and about 130 Commended books.
-Except for the inaugural year 1936, only the 24 Special and Highly Commended books are listed here.